alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 )
 ```

 Voilà!
-Looks nice, right?
+The first line has been reformatted adding several spaces.
+Looks nice with both variables lined up at the `int`, right?
 Now your diff tool says that two lines have changed.
-Each long variable you add will increase the number of lines changed,
+Each long variable you add will increase the number of lines changed
 making it impossible to trace a particular change.

+You can always not use `gofmt` at your peril, of course.
+But remember that the rest of the world will probably do.

 ## Momentum